CrowdLinker/navigation-components/docs/first-navigator.md

 - The Tabs component is responsible for rendering our screens, and provides niceties like gesture handling and layout

-- The Tabbar and Tab components provide a way to navigate to different screens through a button press
+- The Tabbar and Tab components provide a way to navigate to different screens base on their order

 - The Navigator component is used to group related screens together.
 It doesn't render anything itself, but provides a relative context for children

 - You can link screens together by defining the routes of a Naviagor, and then navigate to them using a Link component.
 In order for this to work, you must wrap your Navigator in a History component

-The remaining examples will go through a few more functions at your disposable, as well as some different ways of configuring and customizing the behaviour of your app, common patterns, and other cool stuff!